laasa/avnav-seatalk1-generator-rs232/README.md

 It is widely based on the seatalk remote plugin (https://github.com/wellenvogel/avnav-seatalk-remote-plugin).

+There exist the way to activate the GPIO plugin in openplotter/signalk.
+But especially for beginners like me it's possibly a bit to complicate to get knowledge
+- which software serve the hardware,
+- which one is storing the value and
+- what is the way to get these values in avnav.
+It takes a bit of time to understand the powerful ideas of multiplexing between all the software in openplotter family.
+To get in touch with avnav plugin programming and python and to have simple and short data ways.
+Especially the last thing could be interesting: To have the most current 'depth below transducer' value and not the 2 seconds old one.

-The idea behind is to create a second plugin to read seatalk1 protocol frames via rs232(PC) or gpio (RPI) without using signalk way.
+So the idea behind this plugin is to create other plugins to read seatalk1 protocol frames via rs232(PC) or gpio (RPI) without using signalk way.
-With that plugin you can test the second plugin without a boat (it is winter project: to cold to try it out in real).
+With that plugin you can test these plugins without your boat on your side (currently it's winter: to cold to try it out in real).

 # Parameter